ECW One Night Stand (2005): Storylines

-Paul Heyman, ECW's former owner.
+Paul Heyman, the former owner of Extreme Championship Wrestling (ECW).

-Although many of the individual matches on the One Night Stand card were announced weeks before the pay-per-view occurred, none of them got any build-up on any of WWE's weekly programs, with WWE instead choosing to focus on an "invasion" angle, with several Raw and SmackDown! superstars feuding against wrestlers from the original ECW.
+Although many of the individual matches on the One Night Stand card were announced weeks before the event occurred, none of them got any build-up on any of WWE's weekly programs, with WWE instead choosing to focus on an "invasion" angle, with several Raw and SmackDown! superstars feuding against wrestlers from the original ECW.

 The invasion angle began on the May 9 episode of Raw, when Raw General Manager Eric Bischoff made a statement regarding the pay-per-view, saying that he'd "squash ECW like a bug."
 The next week on Raw, Tajiri agreed to an ECW Rules match with Chris Benoit.
 In the middle of the match, however, Bischoff came out to stop it, and announced anything related to ECW was banned from Raw.
 He also vowed to "destroy" ECW with the help of the Raw superstars chosen to compete at the pay-per-view.
 Bischoff planned an ECW funeral for the next week's Raw, but WWE Chairman Vince McMahon interrupted and spoke of his support for the ECW reunion and his financial interest in bringing back the promotion.
 Paul Heyman then came out and reminded McMahon that, while Heyman did not own ECW, he still had control of it.
 Heyman also said that he welcomed Bischoff's invasion, claiming, "You may light a fire that you can’t put out." and proceeded to light the funeral wreath ablaze.
 In a rematch from the last week's Raw, Benoit defeated Tajiri in an ECW Rules match after locking in the Crippler Crossface.
 The next week, Bischoff set up a Tables match between Edge and Benoit.
 During the match, Benoit attempted a diving headbutt with Edge on a table, but failed after Lita moved Edge off it.
 At that point, Bischoff sent several Raw superstars to the ring to assault Benoit, with Gene Snitsky booting Benoit in the face, and Edge powerbombing Benoit through the table for the victory.